project management • branding

 Leading a team showed me what I'm capable of

-This project showed me that I'm capable in a project management and leadership role — something I hadn't fully tested before.
+This project showed me that I'm capable in a project management and leadership role.
 Keeping a team of relative strangers aligned and productive under a tight deadline, while also contributing design work, built my confidence in ways that purely individual projects hadn't.

 "Your peers rated you as 4.7/5 for contribution — higher than you rated yourself.
 That's a great sign of humility."